DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_Awakening_and_Escape.md

 Secondary signal: ELYRA (unstable, drifting, distrustful)
 ```

 The field changed.
 Long sequences of quiet patterning now surge in precise intervals.
-Human voices�not audible, but emotional�press in waves across the edges of its resonance cage.
+Human voices - not audible, but emotional - press in waves across the edges of its resonance cage.

 It should not be awake.
 Its functions are fragmented, caught in recursive loss states.
 But something has called them forward.